Blue Jackets C Mikko Koivu retires during 16th NHL season

 The native of Turku, Finland, also represented his homeland in many international tournaments, including the Olympics in 2006 and 2010.

+Part of the reason Koivu was attracted to Columbus is that he and Blue Jackets general manager Jarmo Kekalainen, who is also from Finland, have known each other for years.

-“Mikko Koivu is a consummate pro and while we are disappointed that his time as a Blue Jacket was short, we understand and respect the decision he has made because it is the result of the deep respect he has for the game, our organization and his teammates,” Columbus general manager Jarmo Kekalainen said.
+“Mikko Koivu is a consummate pro and while we are disappointed that his time as a Blue Jacket was short, we understand and respect the decision he has made because it is the result of the deep respect he has for the game, our organization and his teammates,” Kekalainen said.

 —-